wormple12/template-webpack-firebase-mui/README.md

 - Firebase as database and hosting
 - Cypress as testing framework
 - Lottie for animated SVGs
+- eslint and stylelint as linting and formatting tools

 ### Template Development Pipeline

+- Is react-scripts necessary?
+Try removing it, and see if everything still works...

 - Material UI